 Director of Public Relations

-Kathy Park is a junior transfer student majoring in sociology while pursuing a certificate in Entrepreneurship and Technology at the Sutardja Center.
-Her research interests include sociology of business and institutionalized inequality.
-Passionate about education, she tutors sociological theory at the Student Learning Center and serves as an advising fellow to low-income high school students.
-In her free time, she enjoys exploring the hidden gems of a city, absorbing vitamin D on beaches, listening to music, and photography.
+Kathy Park is a fourth-year student majoring in Sociology and minoring in Education.
+Her academic interests focus on the intersection of social policy and the role of nonprofits.
+Passionate about education equity, she tutors sociological theory and serves as an advising fellow to low-income high school students.
+In her free time, she enjoys exploring the hidden gems of a city, absorbing vitamin D on beaches, listening to music, and photography

 Jasmine Monfared is a third-year transfer majoring in Sociology and minoring in Journalism.
 Her academic interests range widely and vary from topics on sexual and gender violence, the psychological effects of media and literature, and children’s education.
 She spends most of her time reading non-fiction, but enjoys writing creatives pieces ranging from poetry to film scripts.
 As an extrovert, she loves to socialize and carries a conversation with everyone.
 You’ll usually find her on Sproul questioning people for the Daily Californian, checking out Berkeley’s newest eateries with some friends, or in the hallways of Barrows.